-MKT 340 INTERNATIONAL BUSINESS
+MGT 340 INTERNATIONAL BUSINESS

-This class examines how cultural and social values influence management and marketing practices throughout the world.
+This class examines how culture and social values influence management and marketing practices throughout the world.
 Work related activities, norms, standards, and expectations of the U.S. are compared with those of other countries.
-Cross cultural business ventures are examined with particular reference to potential influences of the ventures on the cultures involved.
+Cross cultural business ventures are examined with particular reference to potential influences.
+Of the ventures on the cultures involved.
 Prerequisites: MGT 204 or MKT 205.
-Same as MGT 340.
+Same as MKT 340.
 Each semester.

-SMALL BUSINESS MANAGEMENT MKT 350
+MKT 350 SMALL BUSINESS MANAGEMENT